silnrsi/font-narnoor/documentation/source/productsite.md

 ## Keyboarding

 Narnoor can be used with any Unicode Gunjala keyboarding program.
+Two keyboards are freely available:

-Mark Penny’s freely downloadable [Gunjala Gondi keyboard](https://keyman.com/keyboards/gondi_gunjala) for iPhone and iPad, Linux, macOS, Android, Windows, Mobile web, and Web is based on a phonetic representation of the script.
+- [Gunjala Gondi keyboard](https://keyman.com/keyboards/gondi_gunjala) – based on a phonetic representation of the script (for iPhone and iPad, Linux, macOS, Android, Windows, Mobile web, and Web)
+- [Gondi INSCRIPT](https://keyman.com/keyboards/gondi_gunjala_inscript) – an INSCRIPT-based layout (for Windows, Linux, macOS, and Web)

 ## FAQs